sclausen/meteor-german-mocker/README.md

 # German-Mocker

-A small mocking tool from which you can get random names of people and cities in germany.
+A small mocking tool from which you can get random names of people and cities in Germany.

 ## License
 MIT